csc-training/hip-programming/exercise-instructions.md

 hipcc -lgfortran main.o hip_implementation.o  "--gpu-architecture=sm_80" -I$HIPFORT_HOME/include/hipfort/nvptx -L$HIPFORT_HOME/lib/ -lhipfort-nvptx
 ```
 Now the executable `a.out` can be executed as a normal gpu program.
-**Note** HIPFORT provides as well the `hipfc` script which can be used to compilations, though by using this script the linking is always done using fortran and it is more difficult to instegrate with `make` when working with big projects.
+**Note** HIPFORT provides as well the `hipfc` script which can be used to compilations, though by using this script the linking is always done using fortran and it is more difficult to integrate with `make` when working with big projects.